Hulu Japan: Founding and establishment

-Acquisition by Nippon
+Acquisition by Nippon TV

 On February 27, 2014, Nippon Television Network Corporation acquired Hulu's Japanese business from Hulu, LLC for an undisclosed amount; the new company, HJ Holdings GK, established by Hulu, LLC through a corporate separation, would become a subsidiary of Nippon TV.
 The service would continue to license and retain the "Hulu" brand and technology in Japan under a subsidiary of Nippon as part of a separate agreement.
 After the acquisition of the service Hulu Japan's Vice Chairman Masafumi Funakoshi would state that he was aiming for the service to reach ¥150 billion in revenue by 2020.
 Even after the acquisition by Nippon TV, Hulu Japan continued to distribute programming from NHK, TBS Television, Fuji Television, and TV Tokyo on its platform with Fuji Television content being part of a sharing agreement.

+On May 29, 2015, Hulu Japan and Fuji Television entered into a reciprocal content-sharing agreement.
+Through this partnership, Hulu Japan acquired streaming rights to 20 anime series originally broadcast on Fuji TV's Noitamina block, including Psycho-Pass, Anohana: The Flower We Saw That Day, Library War, and Nodame Cantabile.
+In exchange, Hulu provided Fuji TV's streaming service, Fuji TV On Demand, with a selection of its foreign television series.
+This agreement marked a significant milestone for Hulu Japan.
+Having progressively integrated domestic television programming into its catalog since April 2012, the addition of Fuji TV's content allowed the platform to successfully aggregate programming from all six major Tokyo-based broadcasting networks.

 In June 2015, Hulu Japan released its first original drama series, The Last Cop, a remake of the German drama series Der letzte Bulle.
 In October, a sequel drama series was co-produced with Nippon TV and broadcast on Nippon TV.
 A sequel was released in theaters on May 3, 2017, as Last Cop The Movie and grossed 400 million yen at the box office.

 On February 16, 2016, Hulu Japan announced that it had signed an exclusive contract with the American cable channel HBO for a subscription video on demand (SVOD) service in Japan.

-On May 8, 2017, Nippon TV announced a revamp of Hulu Japan streaming service with the reasoning for the revamp being that, despite Nippon TV's acquisition of Hulu Japan, Hulu Japan's distribution system was common with that of the United States, and thus could not undergo Japan-specific modifications.
-In addition, the URL of "hulu.jp" has been changed to "happyon.jp" which was later revert back to "hulu.jp" in 2019.
-The reason for the change was to reduce risk during the system migration, and to make the transition without stopping the service.
-This sudden change in the URL made users anxious that the name of the service might be changed, or that the service structure might be drastically altered.
+On May 8, 2017, Nippon TV announced a revamp of the Hulu Japan streaming service.
+The update was necessary because, despite the acquisition, Hulu Japan still shared its distribution system with the U.S. service, preventing Japan-specific modifications.
+Additionally, the service's domain was changed from "hulu.jp" to "happyon.jp", though it later reverted to "hulu.jp" in 2019.
+This temporary change was intended to mitigate risks during the system migration and ensure uninterrupted service.
+However, the sudden URL change caused user concern regarding a potential rebranding or drastic alteration of the service.